-All performance improvement and patient safety activities are reported to the Department of Psychiatry Executive Committee, and the SFGH PIPS Committee.
+A. All performance improvement and patient safety activities are reported to the Department of Psychiatry Executive Committee, and the SFGHZSFG PIPS Committee.
 Nursing-specific performance improvement and patient safety activities are also reported to the Nursing Quality Improvement.
 Coordination Committee.
-In addition, the Inpatient Steering Committee, Medical Staff Meeting and Psychiatric Nursing Executive Committee review relevant findings in order to apply to clinical practice. in an advisory capacity.
+In addition, the Impatient Steering Committee Acute and Emergency Staff meeting, Medical Staff Meeting and Psychiatric Nursing Executive Committee review relevant findings in order to apply to clinical practice.

-D.A.
 Inpatient and PES PIPS Activities

-The Inpatient Units and PES are -integral parts of the department's PIPS Program.
+The Inpatient Units and PES are integral parts of the department's PIPS Program.
 All units are involved in ongoing PI monitoring activities and unit staff participate in Department wide PIPS task forces.
-PIPS information is disseminated to the units through leadership meetings, Inpatient Steering Committee, Medical Staff meetings and the Nursing QI Coordinating Committee.
+PIPS information is disseminated to the units through leadership meetings, Inpatient Steering Committee Acute and Emergency Staff meeting, Medical Staff meetings and the Nursing QI Coordinating Committee.